 Use Your Trial Period (If Still Valid)

 If you are running out of options or if other methods do not quite work, there is also the trial period of your product, if it is still in effect.
-Usually, beds will come with a specific time frame, like 100 nights, where you can return it for a full refund if it is not to your liking.
+Usually, trial periods have a specific time frame, like 100 nights, where you can return it for a full refund if it is not to your liking.
 Take advantage of this if possible.

 How to Know You Need a New Bed

-This is going to vary from individual to individual, as there is no set in stone rule for when a sleeper ought to replace their bed though most manufacturers recommend 7 years.
-It might help to pay attention to how the material is holding up and whether it is falling apart or sagging in areas.
+Knowing when to get a new bed varies from individual to individual, as there is no set rule for when a sleeper should replace their bed.
+However, most manufacturers recommend an average of seven years.
+You should also pay attention to how the material is holding up and whether it is falling apart or sagging in areas.